Innovation Toolkit / Design Sprint Guide

 What Is a Design Sprint?

 A Design Sprint is a fast-paced ideation and prototyping workshop driven by a carefully selected multidisciplinary team.
-As described in Innovation Mode 2.0, it uses Design Thinking to identify potential solutions to a specific problem and then test them in a rapid, inexpensive way — through quick visualizations and clickable or functional prototypes exposed to key stakeholders for feedback.
-The team works together with full commitment for 5 days.
+As described in Innovation Mode 2.0, it uses Design Thinking to identify potential solutions to a specific problem and then test them rapidly through quick visualizations and clickable or functional prototypes exposed to key stakeholders for feedback.
+The team works together with full commitment for five days.

 Five Days to Move from Problem to Validated Solution

-The output of a Design Sprint is typically a package of ideas, wireframes, diagrams, answers to key questions, and business insights — along with one or more solutions enriched with insightful feedback from key stakeholders.
-Depending on the feedback gathered, solutions may then be considered for further exploration, business experimentation, or direct implementation.
+The output of a Design Sprint is typically a package of ideas, wireframes, diagrams, business insights, and one or more solutions enriched with feedback from key stakeholders.
+Depending on the feedback gathered, solutions may then advance to further exploration, business experimentation, formalization as a product concept, or direct implementation.

 As Innovation Mode 2.0 emphasizes, the success of a Design Sprint depends on three critical factors: the synthesis of the team, the level of their preparation, and the experience of the facilitator.
-Considering the sprint's long duration and cost — having a team of highly skilled experts committed for a full week — it is crucial to make the right design choices, plan effectively, and ensure optimal use of the output.
+Considering the sprint's duration and cost — having a team of skilled experts committed for a full week — it is essential to make the right design choices, plan effectively, and ensure the sprint's output is connected to the broader innovation system rather than left to die in a slide deck.

 This guide covers how to run Design Sprints connected to the broader innovation framework, and how AI is making them dramatically faster and more productive.
-Based on Chapter 5.3 of Innovation Mode 2.0 by George Krasadakis, and drawing on the Sprint methodology by Knapp and Zeratsky.
+Based on Chapter 5.3 of Innovation Mode 2.0 by George Krasadakis, drawing on the Design Sprint methodology developed by Jake Knapp's team at Google Ventures.

 The 5-Day Structure